Airway-Conscious Orthodontics

 Phase 1 occurs between the ages of 7 and 9 when there are enough permanent teeth for treatment to be effective, but there are still primary (baby) teeth in the mouth.

+The main objective of Phase 1 treatment is to properly align the jaws and put the airway in the best possible position.
 Although we always strive to achieve an esthetic outcome, the main goal of Phase 1 is NOT cosmetic, and we often use appliances like expanders and facemasks.

 Phase 2

+Phase 2 can occur as early as 11 years old and includes all patients older than this.
 By the end of Phase 2, all permanent teeth have erupted and are properly aligned.
 The goals of Phase 2 are to get the best results regarding your smile esthetics, tooth alignment, bite, and airway.

 Orthodontic Treatment for Airways

-Let’s explore several treatments we use in our office to correct an improper jaw bone relationship.
+Let’s explore several treatments we use in our office to correct an improper jaw-bone relationship.

 Rapid Palatal Expander

 To expand a palate, we attach a rapid palatal expander (RPE) to the upper molars, one on the right and one on the left.
 To activate the expander, you’ll turn a screw joint to widen the expander.
-After the final turn of the expander screw, we’ll leave the appliance in place for four to six months to ensure the bone has fully back-filled in the space created.
+After the final turn of the expander screw, we’ll leave the appliance in place for four to six months to ensure the bone has fully backfilled in the space created.

-Timing for maxillary expansion: On average, we can expand the maxilla (the upper jaw bone) any time before age 12.
+Timing For Maxillary Expansion: On average, we can expand the maxilla (the upper jaw bone) any time before age 12.
 At 12 years old, the mid-palatal suture “fuses,” which means that the gap turns into solid bone.
 After this happens, expansion doesn’t work because there is no “weak point” we can use to expand the maxilla.

 Facemask